Eppo-exp/eppo-docs/docs/guides/integrating-internal-flags.md

 To make the integration with in-house tools as seamless as possible, Eppo also provides a [REST API](https://eppo.cloud/api/docs#) and [webhooks](/reference/webhook) to automate the steps above.
 A typical integration looks like the following:

 1. On experiment creation (or update) within the internal system, hit Eppo’s REST API to create (update) a corresponding experiment analysis
-2. Subscribe to an Eppo webhook for changes to experiment status changes and update the internal system appropriately
+2. Subscribe to an Eppo webhook for changes to experiment status and update the internal system appropriately

 ### Experiment Analysis API